quaquel/EMAworkbench/README.md

 ## Exploratory Modeling workbench

-This is a relatively stable version of the EMA workbench currently under development at Delft University of Technology.
+This is a slightly modified version of the EMA workbench currently under development at Delft University of Technology.
 Documentation can be found
 online: https://emaworkbench.readthedocs.io/en/latest/